searchkit/searchkit/README.md

 ## Search, made easy
 Searchkit is an open source toolkit which helps you build a great search experience with Elasticsearch.

-Searchkit is a Graph QL / React UI Component framework to:
-  - Quickly build a GraphQL API focused on search UI
+Searchkit to simplify using Elasticsearch for Search:
+  - Powerful Browser / Node.js SDK client for Elasticsearch
-  - Out-of-the-box React components
+  - Out-of-the-box React Search State & components
+  - Optional Integrations with GraphQL, Node.js REST APIs
-  - A great Search experience without needing to be an expert in Elasticsearch, React and Node
+  - A great Search experience without needing to be an expert in Elasticsearch

+#### I want to build an API that uses Elasticsearch
+Searchkit SDK provides an javascript / typescript API which can run on node.js or the browser.
+This can simply integrate with your existing node.js API.
+See quick intro to SDK.

+#### I dont use node but I want to use Searchkit
+You can use the Searchkit SDK within the browser and proxy your elasticsearch queries through your API.

 #### Highlights
 - [Getting Started Video](https://www.youtube.com/watch?v=4vHibwubrQA)